fleetdm/fleet/handbook/company/leadership.md

 ## Communicating departures
 Although it's sad to see someone go, Fleet understands that not everything is meant to be forever [like open-source is](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 There are a few steps that the company needs to take to facilitate a departure.
-1. **Departing team member's manager:** Inform the Head of Business Operations about the departure via email and cc your manager.
-The Head of Business Operations will coordinate the team member's last day, offboarding, and exit meeting.
+1. **Departing team member's manager:** Inform the Head of Digital Experience about the departure via email and cc your manager.
+The Head of Digital Experience will coordinate the team member's last day, offboarding, and exit meeting.
-3. **Business Operations**: Will then create and begin completing [offboarding issue](https://github.com/fleetdm/classified/blob/main/.github/ISSUE_TEMPLATE/%F0%9F%9A%AA-offboarding-____________.md), to include coordinating team member's last day, offboarding, and exit meeting.
+3. **Digital Experience**: Will then create and begin completing [offboarding issue](https://github.com/fleetdm/classified/blob/main/.github/ISSUE_TEMPLATE/%F0%9F%9A%AA-offboarding-____________.md), to include coordinating team member's last day, offboarding, and exit meeting.
-   > After finding out about the departure, the Head of Business Operations will post in #g-e to inform the E-group of the team member's departure, asking E-group members to inform any other managers on their teams.
+   > After finding out about the departure, the Head of Digital Experience will post in #g-e to inform the E-group of the team member's departure, asking E-group members to inform any other managers on their teams.
 4. **CEO**: The CEO will make an announcement during the "🌈 Weekly Update" post on Friday in the `#general` channel on Slack.

+<<<<<<< HEAD
+## Changing someone's position
+From time to time, someone's job title changes.
+To do this, reach out to [Digital Experience](https://fleetdm.com/handbook/digital-experience).

 <img width="384" alt="image" src="https://github.com/fleetdm/fleet/assets/618009/1e59ac8f-26d8-4f2f-9ff4-2e303753c910">

 ## Delivering performance feedback

 When it comes to performance feedback, [speak freely](https://fleetdm.com/handbook/company#openness), sooner, and provide an explicit example of the behavior you observed and the impact it had.

 1. Deliver negative feedback privately whenever possible, and be constructive not punitive.
 Celebrate positive feedback publicly.